-Chimney breasts and fireplaces

-Repair category 1

-Notes Wood burning stoves have been installed in the Lounge, Dining Room and Family Room.
+Chimney breasts and fireplaces Repair category 1 Notes A multi fuel stove has been installed in the lounge.
 It is assumed that the installation complies with the Building Standards.
+Flues should ideally be swept and tested on an annual basis.